 What does 30 day payment terms mean in practice?

-We make payments once per week.
+We make payments twice per week.
 Suppliers on 30 day payment terms should receive payment in the first pay run 30 days after submitting a correct invoice.

 How do I make sure I am paid promptly?